Formerly B.S. Industrial Technology with Specialization in Technology Management

 Type of Degree:

-Click here to view the learning outcomes for the Bachelor of Science in Industrial Technology with a Specialization in Technology Management program.
+Click here to view the learning outcomes for the Bachelor of Science in Technology Management program.

 Click here to view important information about student success and job opportunities.